REVIEWS ARE IN FOR BREAKOUT SESSION AT CLEVELAND PUBLIC THEATRE!

 Nikkole Salter stars along side Tim Busfield in Jim Glossman & Tom Hanks' new play about the power of love through time SAFE HOME at Shadowland Stages from July 15 - August 7th, directed by Jim Glossman.
 Also at Shadowland is In the Continuum co-written by Nikkole Salter and Danai Gurira, directed by Howard alumnae Jammie Patton, Sept.
 16 - Oct.
 2nd.

-Nikkole Salter returns to Howard University as Chair
+Nikkole Salter returns to Howard University to serve as Professor & Chair

 Howard University alumna Nikkole Salter has been named the new Chair of the Department of Theatre Arts at Howard University.
 The undergraduate program is a part of the newly re-minted Chadwick Boseman College of Fine Arts, helmed by Dean Phylicia Rashad.